Machine Learning for Business

 4.6.1 Upload a dataset to S3

 4.7.1 Part 1: Load and examine the data

 4.7.2 Part 2: Get the data into the right shape

 4.7.3 Train the model

 4.7.6 Part 6: Test the model

-5 Should you query an invoice sent to you by a supplier?
+5 Should you question an invoice sent by a supplier

 6 Does a staff member qualify for a higher hourly rate for their shift?

 7 Should maintenance be performed on some machinery?